thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 Application of regularization of course comes at a computational expense.
 The authors have not attempted a real-time implementation, but the following observations were made on the computational complexity.
-First, the algorithm is easily parallizable and was implemented as a multi-threaded filter on a CPU.
+First, the algorithm is easily parallelizable and was implemented as a multi-threaded filter on a CPU.
 The shifting, normalization, and logarithm operations are all parallelizable.
-Computation of the liklihood term is parallizable on a per displacement basis in a given iteration.
-Particular computational expense comes in the calculation of the likilood term, which is a convolution-like operation.
+Computation of the likelihood term is parallelizable on a per displacement basis in a given iteration.
+Particular computational expense comes in the calculation of the likeilood term, which is a convolution-like operation.
 This has the following implications.
 Although |e_sigma_plot| suggests a safe choice of SRS is higher, this will come at an additional computation expense because the Gaussian term becomes larger.
-Also, the size of the search region should be minimal to reduce calculation of the liklihood terms.
+Also, the size of the search region should be minimal to reduce calculation of the likelihood terms.
 Approaches such as a multi-resolution pyramid [Shi2007]_ where subsampled search regions that cover a large area of physical space are used to initialize smaller search regions may be helpful.

-The algorithm is 2D, but analysis in this article focused on the performance along the ultrasound beam axis.
-Although lateral strains and shear strains are also expected to be improved, the relatively poor point spread function and sampling in the lateral direction still create very noisy strain images.
-Combination of the algorithm with other techniques, such as the multi-resolution pyramid [Shi2007]_, will be necessary before an informative analysis can be performed on this data.
+In the removal of a carotid reverberation case study, we showed that, unlike a median filter, the method is effective at removing reverberation artifacts.
+This is especially important for carotid strain images, where reverberations are abundant relative to tissues like liver.
+In the carotid low attenuation in the blood and a number of high strength, coherent reflectors at the muscles walls, artery wall, and blood-lumen interface contribute to a higher concentration of reverberations.

 ~~~~~~~
 Summary
 ~~~~~~~

-We propose the application of a recursive Bayesian regularization algorithm for ultrasound strain imaging.
+We propose the application of a recursive Bayesian regularization algorithm for carotid ultrasound strain imaging.
 This algorithm applies a probabilistic model to the similarity metric and imposes a Gaussian distribution on the estimated strain when incorporating the results of neighboring matching kernels.
 Results from *in vivo*, TM phantom and numerical simulations were presented, and the proposed algorithm performs better than median filtering of the displacements.
+Application of regularization is particularily appropriate for images of the carotid artery where reverberations are abundant.

 ~~~~~~~~~~
 References